AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md

 ]
 ```

-The above object is just a partial response of the actual list of available Salesforce CRM objects.
-Note that the `logicalName` of the objects you want to use.
-This will be used as the {OBJECT_ID}
+NOTE: The above object is just a partial response of the actual list of available Salesforce CRM objects.
+Note that the `logicalName` of the objects is used as the `{OBJECT_ID}`.

-The next step will be ingesting fields from the `Account` object.
-However first you need to determine which fields you want from the object.
+####Ingesting selected fields from the Salesforce object

-For example, you can return the following response to see all fields for a specific Salesforce CRM object.
+You can ingest select fields from the `Account` object, but first you need to determine which fields you want from the object.
+For example, you can get all of the fields for a specific Salesforce CRM object.

-#### Request
+##### Request
 POST /connectors/connections/{CONNECTION_ID}/object/{OBJECT_ID}/fields

 ```SHELL